Non-Alcoholic Fatty Liver Disease Overview

 An increased risk of developing NAFLD can be passed through generations in families, but the inheritance pattern is unknown.
 Variations in several genes as well as lifestyle and environmental factors contribute to the risk of developing this complex disorder.

-Manal Abdelmalek is a Gastroenterologist in Durham, North Carolina.
-Dr. Abdelmalek has been practicing medicine for over 30 years and is rated as an Elite doctor by MediFind in the treatment of Non-Alcoholic Fatty Liver Disease.
-She is also highly rated in 10 other conditions, according to our data.
-Her top areas of expertise are Nonalcoholic Steatohepatitis, Non-Alcoholic Fatty Liver Disease, Cirrhosis, and Alcoholic Cirrhosis.
-She is licensed to treat patients in North Carolina.
-Dr. Abdelmalek is currently accepting new patients.
+Manal Abdelmalek is a Hepatologist in Rochester, Minnesota.
+Dr. Abdelmalek is rated as an Elite provider by MediFind in the treatment of Non-Alcoholic Fatty Liver Disease.
+Her top areas of expertise are Nonalcoholic Steatohepatitis (NASH), Non-Alcoholic Fatty Liver Disease, Cirrhosis, Enlarged Liver, and Liver Transplant.

-Mary Rinella is a Gastroenterologist in Chicago, Illinois.
-Dr. Rinella has been practicing medicine for over 26 years and is rated as an Elite doctor by MediFind in the treatment of Non-Alcoholic Fatty Liver Disease.
-She is also highly rated in 24 other conditions, according to our data.
-Her top areas of expertise are Non-Alcoholic Fatty Liver Disease, Nonalcoholic Steatohepatitis, Cirrhosis, and Hepatitis.
-She is licensed to treat patients in Illinois.
-Dr. Rinella is currently accepting new patients.
+Michael Charlton is a Hepatologist in Chicago, Illinois.
+Dr. Charlton is rated as an Elite provider by MediFind in the treatment of Non-Alcoholic Fatty Liver Disease.
+His top areas of expertise are Non-Alcoholic Fatty Liver Disease, Nonalcoholic Steatohepatitis (NASH), Hepatitis C, Liver Transplant, and Islet Cell Transplantation.

 Published By: National Institutes of Health